MyHush/hushchat/README.md

 with access controls, such as needing to be on a certain VPN with a special user/pass to connect to the network, could be used.

 Ultimately, to prove to others that something happened or to easily communicate with others, a public blockchain will be the primary use case.
 It also provides a meeting place for users to come together and then spin up their own Just-In-Time specific-use-case blockchains.

+Additionally, if somebody is trying to say false things about you, selectively disclosing data that proves your innocence can be very valuable.
+HushChat enables this use case, which Signal cannot possibly implement.
+Because Hush is backed up by Bitcoin hashrate security, the data cannot be censored or modified once it is notarized.

 ## Are you rolling your own crypto like stupid people?